jmontp/prosthetic_adaptation/rtplot/README.md

 The main highlight in this plotter are the following:
 * **Fast Performance**.
 Can do 500+ fps on one trace using an i7-9750H processor
-* **Remote Plot Customizeability**.
+* **Remote Plot Customizability**.
 The plot configuration is defined by the provider of the data.
 E.g. you only have to change code in one location

 # How to use